Tony Juniper

-Academic background
+Education

-Raised in Oxford, Juniper attended Bristol University, taking a joint honours BSc in psychology and zoology in 1983, followed by a master's degree in conservation from University College, London in 1988.
-He became a Senior Associate and later a Fellow with the Cambridge Institute for Sustainability Leadership, based at the University of Cambridge.
-In 2013 he was awarded honorary Doctor of Science degrees by the University of Bristol and the University of Plymouth.
-In 2016 Juniper was declared as a Harmony Professor of Practice with the University of Wales Trinity St David.
+Raised in Oxford, England, Juniper attended Bristol University, taking a joint honours BSc in psychology and zoology in 1983, followed by a master's degree in conservation from University College, London in 1988.

 Parrot conservation

 Juniper is a recognised authority on parrots, having worked at BirdLife International on efforts to conserve rare species of these birds.
 He was for example involved in efforts to save the Spix's macaw, one of the most endangered birds in the world.
 In his book Spix's Macaw: The Race to Save the World's Rarest Bird he criticised private holders of birds such as Antonio de Dios's Birds International, arguing that the Spix's macaws should be returned to their native country, Brazil, for captive breeding and reintroduction to their natural habitat, which is still in decline.
-The story of the Spix's Macaw was adapted to form the basic plot to the film Rio.
-His book 'Parrots of the World' (co-authored with Mike Parr) was awarded Reference Book of the Year by the UK Library Association in 1999.
+Juniper has alleged that the 2011 film Rio is based on his book.
+His book Parrots of the World (co-authored with Mike Parr) was awarded Reference Book of the Year by the UK Library Association in 1999.